ligadata-mkhalawi/Kamanja/trunk/docs/source/command-ref/ContainerUtility.rst

 Deleting data from a container
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following command is used to delete data from a container:
+Use a command like the following to delete data from a container:

 ::